-A lecture course on Egyptian Art and Architecture runs for Michaelmas and Hilary Terms and the first half of Trinity Term.
+A lecture course on Egyptian Art and Architecture usually runs for Michaelmas and Hilary Terms and the first half of Trinity Term.
 This is also attended by some students reading Classical Archaeology and Ancient History and History of Art.
-It is possible to take Art and Architecture as either the Special Option or in the place of a dissertation, building on the knowledge gained from the lecture course.
+If the course is running, it is possible to take Art and Architecture as the Special Option, building on the knowledge gained from the lecture course.